May 25th, 2018 was a date that struck terror into the hearts of those who had ignored the General Data Protection Regulation (GDPR).

 Most B2B organizations have little to worry about, provided they get the basics right.
 And getting the basics right requires that some documentation be generated to demonstrate compliance with the Regulations.

-Organizations with large volumes of customers (and prospective customers), suppliers and staff data do have a significant problem, though.
-It is not so much regarding developing policies but in terms of the resources required to implement them (money, effort and time).
+However, organizations with large volumes of customers (and prospective customers), suppliers, and staff data have a significant problem.
+It is about more than developing policies but the resources required to implement them (money, effort, and time).
 But that's not what we are discussing here.

 How to Document GDPR and ISO 27001 Compliance